Elizabeth Carter: Personal life and other activities

 In 1763, Carter accompanied the Earl of Bath and Edward and Elizabeth Montagu on a continental tour.
 They crossed the Channel to Calais, visited the Spa, passed down the Rhine, and, travelling through Brussels, Ghent, Bruges, and Dunkirk to Calais, re-crossed to Dover, after an absence of nearly four months.
 In the summer of 1764, Lord Bath died; and as he made no mention of Elizabeth Carter in his will, the ultimate heir to his property, Sir William Johnson Pulteney, spontaneously settled upon her an annuity of £100, which he soon afterwards increased to £150.

 Her father having lost his second wife, and his other children being settled in homes of their own, Carter bought a house at Deal in 1762.
 Her father rented part of it, while she managed the household.
 They had their separate libraries and spent their study hours apart, meeting at meals and spending evenings together during periods of six months.
 The other half of the year she usually passed in London, or visiting friends at their country houses.

 After her father's death in 1774, a small inheritance fell to her.
 In 1775, Edward Montagu died and his wife Elizabeth inherited a large property.
 Among her first acts was to bequeath an annuity of £100 to Carter.
 Mrs Underwood, a family connection of the Carters, afterwards bequeathed to Carter an annuity of £40, and Mrs Talbot dying in 1783, left her a legacy of £200.
-Thus her literary fame eventually acquired her an unexpectedly a secure income for her wants and needs.
+Thus her literary fame eventually acquired her an unexpectedly secure income for her wants and needs.

 Carter belonged to the Society for Effecting the Abolition of the Slave Trade, also known as the Abolition Society or Anti-Slavery Society.